 The teachers' effort can be simplified if the learning is already available somehow.
 For example, if they plan a visit to the town (which is a common activity at school), the most popular mobile stores (Apple and Android) already include, in their catalogs, several applications providing specific information about hundreds of cities in the world.
-This information can be used to support successful the visit of a city, also during a visit related to learning activities.
-Nevertheless, the information provided by these applications is usually extracted from proprietary data source, and cannot be easily customized to be really suitable for learning settings.
-By exploiting the huge amount of datasets in the Linked Open Data cloud, MeLOD overcomes the previous issues provided by the DBpedia, Europeana and GeoNames datasets by posting a photo, updating information or adding in-depth information of a point of interest (POI).
-Students can also create new information items to be added to the LOD cloud: for example, if MeLOD does not provide them any information about a place of interest correlated to their position (because there is no node in the linked dataset), students can create a new information node.
-This type of information is related not only to the geo-located position, but also to the place, or better to the concept semantically representing that place (for instance the DBpedia resource related to the Cathedral of Palermo (<http://dbpedia.org/resource/Palermo\Cathedral>).
-In such a way, students produce new knowledge that will be collected in the MLOD, the dataset created within the MeLOD project.
-The new information nodes (updated or newly created) are then linked with other resources available in the DBpedia, Europeana and GeoNames datasets by using categories.
-In such a way the real world experience carried out by the students is a mean to create new Linked Data:, the data produced by them are actually linked with the concepts related to the places they have visited.
-In fact, the MLOD dataset fulfills the requirements for the LOD cloud, and it will be included in the LOD cloud in the near future.
+This information can be used to support successful the visit of a city, also during a visit related to learning activities, nevertheless, the information provided by these applications is usually extracted from proprietary data source, and cannot be easily customized to be really suitable for learning settings.
+MeLOD exploits the huge amount of dataset in the Linked Open Data (LOD) cloud to overcome the previous issues, by providing contextualized updated information based on students' location that are continuously updated.
+In particular, the MeLOD environment interlinks the DBpedia, Europeana and GeoNames datasets with contextual information of the students' learning experience.
+Moreover, MeLOD is capable to provide users with localized information by using the DBpedia internationalization features.
+In fact, DBpedia has its contents translated in several languages, thus providing localized contents.